Choose Your Fuel Wisely

 At You Need a BBQ we stock 5 different types of fuel, so while there are lots of great options that we do not stock (yet!)
 I wanted to let you know when and where to use the ones that we have in store in Sherwood Park.

 This is by far our number one seller and the pellets we use for our competition team.
-The blend includes an aromatic mix of Maple, Hickory and Apple hardwood.
+The blend includes an aromatic mix of Cherry, Hickory and Apple hardwood.
 We love it because it is so versatile.
 It is suited for cooking any type of meat and contains no additives like artificial flavour, oils, or binders.

 Charcoal pellets were introduced by Pit Boss in 2019 and were an instant success.
 I first used charcoal pellets from a company called Lumberjack pellets and I like to think that I gave Pit Boss the idea to start making them since I used them in competition starting in 2018.
 This blend of pellets contains Oak and charcoal at a blend of around 85% oak and 15% Charcoal (this is not the specific measurements, but what I learned from talking with people “in the know”.
 This blend of pellets is powerful, so it should be used on big bold meats like Beef, Pork, or game meats.